RikVoorhaar/website/jekyll/front_page/cv.md

     <a href="https://github.com/RikVoorhaar/RikVoorhaar.github.io/raw/master/_data/cv.pdf" target="_blank"> <i class="fa fa-file-pdf fa-3x"></i></a>
   </div>
   <div class="rightbox">
     Below is a detailed CV.
-If you want to <strong>download a traditional CV</strong>, click the icon on the left.
+If you want to <strong>download a traditional CV</strong>, click the icon on the left. <i>Note to recruiters: If you need an up-to-date version of my CV, please write me a message.</i>
   </div>
 </div>